Interlochen/Traverse City (Source for times on the Ephemeris program)

 NASA’s Sky Events Calendar: Display and print in calendar page or tabular format sky events, like the Moon’s phases, solstices and equinoxes, meteor showers, and planetary conjunctions for any month or year.

 * My great grandson, born 2018, will be able to see the next one if he lives to be 99 years old and moves to Australia.
-If you were alive and didn’t see the transits of Venus in 2004 and 2012, you won’t ever see another one.
+If you were alive and didn’t see the transits of Venus in 2004 and 2012, you won’t ever live to see the next one.

 Go back to the top of this page